sayampalrecha/JamesRiverhouse/README.md

 SMART questions –

-1. "Can we predict the total delay time for flights in the U.S. with the highest accuracy using historical data (2017–2022), based on factors such as airline efficiency, airport traffic, weather conditions, and National Aviation System, to provide valuable insights for airlines, airports, and regulatory bodies to optimize scheduling and reduce delays for future flight operations?"

-2. "How can we leverage real-time data and machine learning to accurately predict flight delays in the U.S. based on chronicled data, considering factors like weather conditions, air traffic, intervene of National Aviation System, and airline operations, to enhance scheduling and minimize disruptions across the aviation network?"

-3. What are the top 3 carriers with the highest average delay times during peak summer months (June-August), and how do their delay patterns correlate with specific routes and time of day
+1. What are the top 3 carriers with the highest average delay times during peak summer months (June-August), and how do their delay patterns correlate with specific routes and time of day

-4. For top 5 most delayed airlines, can we identify major reasons and its trend over 6 months, so that it can help airlines to relocate proper resources and improve its operational efficiencies
+2. For top 5 most delayed airlines, can we identify major reasons and its trend over 6 months, so that it can help airlines to relocate proper resources and improve its operational efficiencies

 Kaggle Dataset: https://www.kaggle.com/datasets/undersc0re/flight-delay-and-causes/data